amiritoo/NerworkScanner/README.md

 this program is written by python language<br/>
 # requirements
-if u use it on ubuntu,u need to install scapy on it,use this command:
  **pip3 install --pre scapy**
- to install,if you are using kali linux just ignore this command(kali already has it)<br/>
+if u use it on ubuntu,u need to install scapy on it,use this command to install,if you are using kali linux just ignore this command(kali already has it)<br/>
 and then run the NetworkScanner.py<br/>
 enjoy IT;)